reyhan-rahimi/Electronic-library-management/Documentation/Scenario.md

 * Librarians

 ## Procedures
-The user refers to the librarian member and gives his information to the librarian.
-Then the librarian logs in and enters his username and ID.
-Enters the desired user information and deletes the user account, and if the librarian has no other request, logs out and calls if there is a new request.
+The user refers to the librarian member and gives his/her information to the librarian.
+Then the librarian enters and enters his username and ID and if it is correct, it will be enter and otherwise the message try again will be displayed.
+Enters the desired user information and deletes the user account, and if the librarian has no other request, he/she will log out of the system, in case of a new request, he will call it.

 ---------------------------------------------------------------
 # Scenario 3 (borrowing existing books)